tushart29/Books/README.md

 into the array to find your information.
 Students are not contiguously sorted in any manner, but I can quickly do a look-up given your ID number.
 The array element, table[IDnumber], is your information.
 Note that there is wasted memory, but that leaves room for growth.
-– A requirement of this assignment is to use inheritance.
-In general, avoid templates for your primary data structures.
-Best to run your template use by me, as this assignment is designed for you to practice using inheritance.
-There are no other specific requirements for this assignment, but as always it should be well designed (not violate design principles), easily extensible, efficiently coded, well documented, etc.
-– This assignment is to be fully object-oriented so when you store multiple pieces of information, it would be stored in an object.
-Strings are only to be used in a primitive sense, for example, one name, one title, one of anything.
-Do NOT read long strings (e.g., one line of data).
-Do NOT build long strings that hold information.
-No string concatenation, no toString().
-Functions will NOT have a string parameter for any datafile data.